 - Mentees need to be actively thinking about their future and have a drive to improve their skills, expertise and performance.

-- Applications for mentees will open in April 2017.
+- Applications for mentees will open on 19 April 2017.

 - Mentees have to be EACD members.
 Non-EACD members can apply, but should become a member upon selection.